Photinus macdermotti

 Photinus macdermotti, or Father Mac's firefly or Mr. Mac, is a species of firefly in the family Lampyridae.
 It is found in North America.

 Description

 P. macdermotti is a medium-sized beetle, with adults that measure about 10 mm long.
 The head shield, or pronotum, is pale yellow with a black, rectangular central mark bounded by red or pink.
 The wing covers, or elytra, are dark with well-defined, light-colored margins.
 The male has lanterns in segments 6 and 7 of its abdomen, and the female has only one lantern.
 It is nearly identical in appearance to Photinus consanguineus and Photinus greeni.

 Etymology

-Photinus is from the Greek word for shining or bright.
 The species honors Frank McDermott, a firefly expert from the 1900s.

 Life Cycle

 Beetles such as P. macdermotti go through four life stages: egg, larva, pupa, and adult.
 Photinus fireflies spend the majority of their lives as larvae, which are bioluminescent and likely live below the soil surface, eating snails, worms, and other soft-bodied invertebrates.